 To illustrate, we have a client with nearly 12,000 linking domains.
 Sounds pretty good, right?
 Unfortunately, the data indicate that its average competitor has almost three times the number of links.
 Relative to its competition, the company has few links.

 The best that we can tell, linking requires either a niche industry or publishing beyond your website or blog.
-Public relations activities, publicity campaigns, and local citation campaigns may be useful.
+Public relations activities, publicity campaigns, and local SEO campaigns may be useful.

 In sum, links matter a lot.